From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index: Segregation as mutual information

-To model the geographic distribution of the population, we define $S$ as the random variable that takes the value of an individual's location. $P_S$ is the population distribution over the set of spatial units $\mathcal{S}$.
-From empirical data, we estimate the joint probability distribution $P_{X,S}$ such that $P_{X,S}(x,s)$ is the probability that an individual chosen uniformly at random has demographic identity $x \in \mathcal{X}$ and resides in $s\in \mathcal{S}$.
-The demographic composition of $s$ is the conditional distribution $P_{X|S=s}$, where $P_{X|S=s}(x) = P_{X,S}(x,s) / P_S(s)$.
+Consider a setting with $n$ demographic identities (in set $\mathcal{X}$) and $m$ spatial units (in set $\mathcal{S}$).
+Each person in the population belongs to a single identity $x\in\mathcal{X}$ and we treat the identities as unrelated to each other.
+The same assumptions apply to the spatial units $s \in \mathcal{S}$, making our setting `aspatial' -- we do not account for spatial proximity~\cite{Reardon2004}.
+This does not preclude downstream tasks such as regionalisation from being spatially constrained~\cite{Chodrow2017}.

-In a highly segregated population, individuals of the same demographic group are co-located and spatial units have very different demographic compositions.
-We quantify segregation as the total information $I(X,S)$, which is the Divergence Index~\cite{Roberto2024}.
+We use $X$ and $S$ to denote the random variables that take the value of an individual's demographic label and spatial unit respectively.
+From empirical data, we estimate the joint distribution $P_{X,S}$ such that $P_{X,S}\left( x,s\right)$ is the probability that an individual chosen uniformly at random has demographic identity $x$ and location $s$.
+The marginals $P_X$ and $P_S$ are the population distributions over demography and geography respectively.
+The demographic composition of $s$ is the conditional distribution $P_{X \mid S=s}$.
+We use $\Delta_n$ to denote the set of probability distributions over $n$ elements and $\vec{p}$ to denote a generic distribution.

-$I(X,S)$ measures how much the demographic composition of a randomly sampled individual's spatial unit differs from the overall demography.
-When there is no segregation, each location has the same demography and $I(X,S) =0$.
-When the population is maximally segregated, each $s$ only has individuals of a single identity and $I(X,S)=H(P_X)$ (see Methods).
+In Reardon and Firebaugh's disproportionality-based approach, segregation is the mean demographic dissimilarity of spatial units from the population~\cite{Reardon2002}.
+How do we measure the dissimilarity between two demographic compositions?
+Requiring that dissimilarity be zero if they are identical and positive otherwise leads to the concept of a divergence.